reduxjs/redux/docs/recipes/MigratingToRedux.md

 ## From Backbone

-Backbone's model layer is way too different compared with Redux one, so one possible option is to rewrite your app's model layer from scratch.
-Or you can use [backbone-redux](https://github.com/redbooth/backbone-redux) that will help you with migrating and/or using Backbone and Redux together.
+Backbone’s model layer is quite different from Redux, so we don’t suggest to mix them.
+If possible, it is best that you rewrite your app’s model layer from scratch instead of connecting Backbone to Redux.
+However, if a rewrite is not feasible, you may use [backbone-redux](https://github.com/redbooth/backbone-redux) to migrate gradually, and keep the Redux store in sync with Backbone models and collections.